 You can easily initiate user authentication before allowing users to comment by calling tp.pianoId.isUserValid().
 This call returns a boolean and gives you the opportunity to check whether a user is logged in or not, as well as the capability to create conditionals around commenting privileges.

 To retrieve the user info on the client side - use tp.pianoId.getUser().
-If you need to validate the identity of the user - you can use tp.pianoId.getToken(), and validate the JWT signature of the token with the JWT verification shared secret that can be found in the Identity Management settings page in publisher dashboard.
+If you need to validate the identity of the user - you can use tp.pianoId.getToken(), and validate the JWT signature of the token with the JWT verification shared secret that can be found in the Identity Management settings page in the publisher dashboard.

 A Python sample code for decoding the JWT verification shared secret can be found below: